SymSoftSolutions/CWS-Prototype/docs/discovery_phase/readme.md

 [Foster Parent FAQs](http://www.childsworld.ca.gov/PG1347.htm)

-We were able to identify some of the most basic questions that potential Foster Parents have, then we asked about some of these to the foster parent we interviewed to understand if that information was enough during the real process.
+We were able to identify some of the most basic questions potential Foster Parents have, then we asked the foster parent we intereviewed about some of these to findout if that information was enough during the real process.
 This exercise was helpful during the definition of User Personas.

 [California Foster Families Case Worker Job Description](http://www.cafosterfamilies.com/employment.htm)